kylejones200/psis_4700_applied_ai/webslides/topic_AI-as-Building-Blocks.md

 ## The Core Idea

-Modern AI is modular.
+Modern AI is modular
-You don't build everything — you compose.
+You don't build everything — you compose
-Each component handles one clear job.
+Each component handles one clear job
 Together, they form an intelligent system

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.